 The model's methodology is shaped by the basic principle that the level of investment in a specific activity is determined largely by its expected profitability.
-Output prices influence oil and gas supplies in distinctly different ways in the OGSM.
-Quantities supplied as the result of the annual market equilibration in the LFMM and the NGTDM are determined as a direct result of the observed market price in that period.
-Longer-term supply responses are related to investments required for subsequent production of oil and gas.
+Output prices influence oil and natural gas supplies in distinctly different ways in the OGSM.
+Quantities supplied as the result of the annual market equilibration in the LFMM and the NGMM are determined as a direct result of the observed market price in that period.
+Longer-term supply responses are related to investments required for subsequent production of oil and natural gas.
 Output prices affect the expected profitability of these investment opportunities as determined by use of a discounted cash flow evaluation of representative prospects.
-The OGSM incorporates a complete and representative description of the processes by which oil and gas in the technically recoverable resource base convert to prove reserves.

-The breadth of supply processes that are encompassed within OGSM result in different methodological approaches for determining crude oil and natural gas production from Lower 48 onshore, Lower 48 offshore, Alaska, and oil shale.
-The present OGSM consequently comprises four submodules.
+The breadth of supply processes that are encompassed within OGSM result in different methodological approaches for determining crude oil and natural gas production.
+The present OGSM consequently comprises five submodules.
 The Onshore Lower 48 Oil and Gas Supply Submodule (OLOGSS) models crude oil and natural gas supply from resources in the Lower 48 States.
-The Offshore Oil and Gas Supply Submodule (OOGSS) models oil and gas exploration and development in the offshore Gulf of Mexico, Pacific, and Atlantic regions.
+The Offshore Oil and Gas Supply Submodule (OOGSS) models crude oil and natural gas exploration and development in the offshore Gulf of Mexico, Pacific, and Atlantic regions.
 The Alaska Oil and Gas Supply Submodule (AOGSS) models industry supply activity in Alaska.
 Oil shale (synthetic) is modeled in the Oil Shale Supply Submodule (OSSS).
+The Canadian Natural Gas Supply Submodule (CNGSS) models Canadian natural gas production (excluding natural gas production needed to support Canadian LNG exports).
 The distinctions of each submodule are explained in individual chapters covering methodology.
 Following the methodology chapters, four appendices are included: Appendix A provides a description of the discounted cash flow (DCF) calculation; Appendix B is the bibliography; Appendix C contains a model abstract; and Appendix D is an inventory of key output variables.